MissouriMRDT/BMS_Software/README.md

 # Bms_Software
-Software for managing battery cells for 2022 Prometheus Battery
+Software for managing battery cells for 2023 Helios Battery